History of Bone Jewelry

 READ

-History of Zuni Jewelry
+History Jared the Galleria of Jewelry

 As we continue to explore the world of bone jewelry, it becomes evident that the techniques and designs used in creating these pieces hold a significance rooted deep within history while continuing to inspire creativity in today’s fashion landscape.